Krtyaka/ai-startup-idea-validator/README.md

 npm run dev
 ```

-The frontend will run on `http://localhost:5173` by default.
+The frontend will run on `http://localhost:5173`.

 ---

 ## Design Decisions & Trade-offs

-- React + Express were chosen for familiarity and fast iteration
+- React and Express were chosen for familiarity and fast iteration
 - MongoDB was used for flexible schema design
-- Client-side PDF export was selected to avoid backend complexity for an MVP
+- Client-side PDF export avoids backend complexity for an MVP
-- Contextual navigation was preferred over a global navbar to keep the UI focused
+- Contextual navigation was preferred over a global navbar
 - The UI prioritizes clarity and usability over heavy visual effects

 ---